 Where Was the Rob Roy Cocktail Invented?

 The Rob Roy was created at the famous New York City Waldorf-Astoria in the 1890s.
 As is the case with many classic cocktails of the time, this one debuted along with the 1894 Broadway show, "Rob Roy," which told the story of Robert Roy MacGregor, the Scottish Robin Hood of the 18th-century.
-The cocktail was also instrumental in introducing the American public to blended Scotch whiskey.
+The cocktail was also instrumental in introducing the American public to blended Scotch whisky.

 How Strong Is the Rob Roy?

-The true alcohol content of any Rob Roy cocktail is going to depend on the whiskey you pour as well as the amount of vermouth you choose to include.
-Nonetheless, you can estimate that the average Rob Roy made with an 80-proof blended scotch in the standard recipe given is around 29 percent ABV (58 proof).
+The alcohol content of any Rob Roy cocktail is going to depend on the whiskey you pour and the amount of vermouth you choose to include.
+When made with an 80-proof blended scotch in the standard recipe, it mixes up to about 29 percent ABV (58 proof).
 That is definitely not a light drink, which is why "up" drinks that include alcohol alone are served in such small portions.